charitra13/sec-x-backend/README.md

 ## 📝 Changelog

+### v1.1.1 (2024-07-13)

+- **Fix**: Resolved TypeScript compilation error TS6192 that was causing Render deployment failures.
+- **Cleanup**: Removed unused validation schema imports from `blog.controller.ts` - these schemas are correctly used in the routes layer for request validation, not in controllers.
+- **Architecture**: Confirmed proper separation of concerns - validation happens at route level, business logic in controllers.

 ### v1.0.2 (2024-07-14)

 - **Feat**: Updated CORS configuration to allow requests from the frontend application hosted at `https://sec-x.vercel.app`.